AttoJS/vue-request/README.md

 ## Status

-Currently in Alpha version.
+Currently in Beta version.
 For details, please see the [changelog](https://github.com/AttoJS/vue-request/issues/121).

 ## Why VueRequest